Novimatrem/rules-succer/README.md

 # Usage

-Put this in your world's root folder, next to ipban.txt, players.sqlite, etc.
+Put all 3 of these files in your world's root folder, next to ipban.txt, players.sqlite, etc.

 Have the ``news``mod installed, so something will be there to SHOW this file.